vishu389/Ticket-Triage-Agent/README.md

-# 🎫 AI Ticket Triage Agent
+# 🎫 AI ticket triage agent

 Automatically classifies, prioritizes, and drafts replies for customer support tickets using a multi-agent AI pipeline.